roman-cmyk/Econometrics-1/Assignment02/README.md

 This assigment from EUR Econometrics contains multiple regression.
 This repo includes:

 * Needed code to find answers
-* Graded assignment in python, notebok and pdf
+* Graded assignment in python, notebook and pdf

 Note:
-Some exercises were not solved using python if when it didn't involve any code or programing.
+Some exercises were not solved using python when it didn't involve any code or programing.